 Orion database and the NTA Flow Storage database on one SQL server

-You can install the NTA Flow Storage database and the Orion database on the same SQL server.
+SolarWinds recommends you install the NTA Flow Storage database and the Orion database on one SQL server.
 For a complete overview of requirements, see the NTA system requirements.